EllyPirelly/learnings-wes-bos-JSbeginner/module-08-data-types/README.md

 // {first: "todd", last: "smith", clothing: {{shirts: 100, shoes: 4}}}
 ```

-### Merging objects with spread
+### Merging objects via spread operator

 ```
 const meatInventory = {
   bacon: 2,
   sausage: 3,
   oyster: 2,
 };
 const veggieInventory = {
   lettuce: 5,
   tomatoes: 3,
   oyster: 10,
 };
 const inventory = {
   ...meatInventory,
   ...veggieInventory,
   lobsters: 5
 };
 console.log(inventory);
 // bacon: 2 lettuce: 5 lobsters: 5 oyster: 10 sausage: 3 tomatoes: 3
 ```
 - you can spead in as many objects as you want
 - you can add your own property value pair
-- **in case of duplicates, the last one in the code wins and overwrites the one before**
+- **in case of duplicate properties, the last one in the code wins and overwrites the one before**

 ### Reference vs copy in functions